duckdb/duckdb-web/docs/archive/0.8/api/c/appender.md

 ---
 layout: docu
+redirect_from:
+- docs/archive/0.8.1/api/c/appender
+selected: Appender
 title: C API - Appender
-selected: Appender
 ---

 Appenders are the most efficient way of loading data into DuckDB from within the C interface, and are recommended for